 During Ferdinand’s war with John Zapolya, the then owner of Šariš, Peter Perenyi, kept his neutrality for a long time.
-However, when he finally turned to the Zapolya side, the castle was besieged and captured by the army loyal to Habsburgs.
+However, when he finally turned to the Zapolya side, the castle was in 1537 besieged and captured by the army loyal to Habsburgs.
 Like other Perenyi possessions, it was confiscated and for almost a century became a royal property again.
+Ferdinand Habsburg appointed George Wernher, his trusted advisor and diplomat, as the new castle keeper.

-In the sixteenth century, Šariš completely changed its face.
+In the 16th century castle was significantly transformed.
 Its expansion began even in the times of Peter Perenyi and continued almost until the end of the century.
 In 1620, Šariš became the property of Rákóczi and from that time it served only as a fortress, because the magnates erected the palace in the town where they lived.
 In 1660, a powerful explosion in the castle’s powder magazine destroyed the part of the castle.
 The surviving parts were still used until 1687, when the crew commander ordered them to set on fire.
 Around the burning castle gathered crowds of the surrounding population, ready to extinguish the fire, but the soldiers did not allow it.

-Around 1260, a massive tower with dimensions of 13.2 x 13.2 meters, was erected in the central, flat part.
+Around the middle of the 13th century in the central, highest part of the longitudinal hill, a massive tower with dimensions of 13.2 x 13.2 meters, was erected.
 Its interior with a side length of 4.5 meters certainly also had residential functions.
 Thus the tower had a donjon (keep) character, a height of about 28 meters, a wall thickness of 4.4 meters and entrance at the height of the first floor.
 A timber bridge led to it, connecting the tower with the sidewalk of defenders on the walls.
 The central chamber at the height of the first floor was illuminated only by one window, located opposite the narrow entrance.
 The dark room on the ground floor could only be accessed through the flap on the first floor.
 Originally, the keep had at least three floors.
-From the first floor, topped with a rib vault, stairs in the thickness of the wall led to the second floor.
+From the first floor topped with a cross vault without ribs, stairs in the thickness of the wall led to the second floor.
+The keep was initially surrounded by a very thin defensive wall, separating a narrow courtyard housing economic buildings and a tank for rainwater.

-In the 16th century, the castle was enlarged considerably, a new ring of walls with a height of 10 meters was placed along the edge of the flat top, on the earth ramparts of the old Slavic settlement.
+In the 16th century on the initiative of Jan Jiskra, the castle was enlarged considerably.
+A new ring of walls with a height of 10 meters was placed along the edge of the flat top, on the earth ramparts of the old Slavic settlement.
 The older part of the castle was inside, it kept own independent walls and moat.
 The extended castle was thus divided in half, and on both sides of the old castle, two courtyards with crew quarters and economic buildings for various purposes were created.
-The solid outer wall had 13 towers in its line.
+New buildings were also erected in the upper castle, which walls were strengthened from the outside with massive buttresses.
+At the end of the Middle Ages, the solid outer wall was supplemented with numerous towers, of which there were finally 13 all around the perimeter.
 Their size and shape were different, mostly smaller semi-circular ones, but there were also three square ones in the plan and a large, cylindrical tower in the south, dating back to the 13th century.
 The castle was additionally protected by an earth ramparts surrounding the entire stronghold, except for a short section west of the gate, where its role was taken over by a vertical rocky cliff.
 Later, in this place, over the road to the castle, an external cannon bastion was built.
 The entrance to the walls led through a barbican with a double gate, which was reached on a movable bridge over the still visible moat.
 In this way, the Šariš Castle with the area of 4,5 ha became one of the largest strongholds of Slovakia, its permanent crew consisted over 200 people.

 The castle has been preserved in the form of a ruin.
 One of the best preserved buildings is the main keep, other buildings are in a much worse condition.
 The outer, perimeter defensive wall has survived almost the entire length, but today it is much lower and is about 2-3 meters high.
 All towers of external fortifications have survived.
 In recent years, the castle is undergoing renovation and rescue works.